top of page

 About the artist

-I'm a painter working in oil and cold wax.
-I focus on exploring the terrain that unites the physical possibilities of my medium with the visual, emotional, and intellectual stimuli that spark me: plants in Pacific Northwest forests and gardens; the interaction of air, water, and earth; how clothing imprisons and frees women's bodies; windows, doors, and other vestiges of built environments.
+I’m a painter working in oil, cold wax, and mixed media.
+I focus on uniting the physical possibilities of my media with the visual, emotional, and intellectual stimuli that spark me: plants in the gardens and forests of the Pacific Northwest; the interactions of air, water, and earth; the foundational role of women and their work; how human-made environments hold both beauty and desolation.

-My 32-year career as a librarian was bracketed by two seminal periods of art study and practice: a foundational year at School of Visual Arts (NYC, 1975-76) and my return to art-making in 2018.
-My daily practice propels my explorations, and I'm eager to share my work with the world.
+My 32-year career as a librarian was bracketed by two generative periods of art study and practice: a foundation year at School of Visual Arts (NYC, 1975-76) and my return to painting in 2018.
+My daily practice propels my exploration, and I love sharing my work with the world.

 20210125_115159.jpg